Michael (00:00)

 Caleb (27:08)

 Well, I started working for a transportation company that was a manufacturer.
 They're a publicly traded company.
-And I was hired as part of their tank trailer division to be a design engineer working with AutoCAD and Inventor as they're shifting more towards that.
-But I also got to work with some of my classmates from engineering, some that I did homework with all the time, worked with some of my friends from there for several years, worked on a lot of projects.
+And I was hired as part of their tank trailer division as a design engineer, working with AutoCAD and Inventor as they're shifting more toward that.
+But I also got to work with some of my classmates from engineering, some of whom I did homework with all the time, worked with some of my friends from there for several years, and worked on a lot of projects.
 And I'm actually even getting a chance, he's stopping by my house with some travels back to the state this weekend.
 So I'm excited to run into just old friends and old colleagues.
 That's fun to have that experience.
-But because we already had some work interactions in college, it was very easy into our professional career.
-But I started as an engineer, and it was very quickly afterwards that they started pulling me into an ERP implementation as an end user.
+But because we already had some work interactions in college, it was very easy to transition into our professional careers.
+But I started as an engineer, and very quickly afterward, they pulled me into an ERP implementation as an end user.
 They were implementing SAP at the time.
 This is a $7 billion company, roughly.
-I don't know if it's still the same now, but the division I was part of was, I'll call it 60 to 100 million in annual revenue.
+I don't know if it's still the same now, but the division I was part of was, I'll call it, 60 to 100 million in annual revenue.
 Well, that was that location.
 Probably the division itself was probably like 400 million in annual revenue.
 I got pulled onto the end user.
 There were probably like two dozen nearly full-time people working on that implementation.
 It was wild.
-I compared to NetSuite the number of resources that they had on an SAP implementation.
+I compared the number of resources that NetSuite had on an SAP implementation.
 It's just very different.
-NetSuite's way cheaper to implement than I experienced, at least in that entity.
-But it was a very clean global live, invested a lot of resources and I was part of that implementation more on the, SAP has a variant configurator.
-It's like how to quote, it's very similar to what I'd say is like NetSuite CPQ and like the equivalence.
+NetSuite's way cheaper to implement than I experienced it to be, at least in that entity.
+But it was a very clean global live, invested a lot of resources, and I was part of that implementation, more specifically on the SAP, which has a variant configurator.
+It's like how to quote, it's very similar to what I'd say is like NetSuite CPQ, and like the equivalence.
 And I learned a lot about ERP.
 I was very junior at that point.
-I mean, still learning a lot and learning how to be a professional too.
+I mean, still learning a lot and learning how to be a professional, too.
 I remember like some of the things I didn't know coming out of college, I'm embarrassed by my ability to even use Outlook calendar.
 It was embarrassing.
 I don't know.
 Do you remember that experience?
-First getting a job and starting to use typical business tools and just feeling totally ignorant.
+First, getting a job and starting to use typical business tools, and just feeling totally ignorant.

 Michael (29:31)

 I think a lot of people can relate.
 Yeah.
-When you have to, when you are an official adult, it hits a little different when you log onto a computer for the first time.
+When you have to, when you are an official adult, it hits a little differently when you log on to a computer for the first time.
 I'm like, oh, this is all the stuff I'm using.

 Caleb (29:52)